dportik/Alignment_Assessment/README.md

 usage: python alignment_assessment_v1.py [full path to directory with phylip alignment files]

 NOTE:
-The alignments are required to be in standard phylip format The alignments must have the '.phylip' or '.phy' extension to be recognized!
+The alignments are required to be in standard phylip format.
+The alignments must have the '.phylip' or '.phy' extension to be recognized!